RupeshSingh14/microservices-persistence/README.md

 # microservices-landscape
 A set of dependent cooperating micro services demonstrating micro services architecture.
-Consists of 4 microservices and 2 libraries.
+Consists of 4 microservices and 2 libraries with added persistence ablities and related modifications.